lastmjs/redux-store-element/README.md

 <script src="bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>
 ```

+The following examples are written with Polymer.
+It shouldn't be too hard to adapt them to other libraries and frameworks, keeping in mind their data-binding systems and DOM interactions:

 ## Creating the root reducer
 At some point before you begin dispatching actions, you need to pass in your root reducer to any `<redux-store></redux-store>` element through the root-reducer attribute.
 From the example:
 ```